 It may be extremely difficult to prove that a landlord acted in retaliation when he or she decided to terminate your lease without a reason, since the actual reason is the end of the term itself.
 But if you are able to prove that the landlord agreed to a lease extension and then rescinded the extension without notice, leaving you unprepared for an abrupt move, then you may have a valid claim.

-See What Kinds of Conduct are Considered Landlord Retaliation? or speak with a landlord tenant attorney more details.
+See What Kinds of Conduct are Considered Landlord Retaliation? for more details.